bormaxi8080/osint-timeline/DRAFT.md

 SpeechBrain.
 A PyTorch-based Speech Toolkit: https://github.com/speechbrain/speechbrain

 Hailuo.
-AI that will read text in any voice.: https://www.hailuo.ai/audio
+AI that will read text in any voice: https://www.hailuo.ai/audio

 ---